* OPEC committee backs cut extension until end-2018 -sources

 "We view risks to oil prices as skewed to the downside this week as we believe that current prices, time spreads and positioning already reflect a high probability of a nine-month extension," the Goldman analysts said.

-The market had expected OPEC to extend the cuts of 1.8 million bpd beyond March until the end of 2018 to clear the overhang in global supplies, but this is now less certain.
+The market had expected OPEC to extend the cuts of 1.8 million bpd beyond March by another six to nine months, but this is now less certain.

 Citigroup's head of commodity research said expects OPEC to extend the deal until the middle of next year, rather than the end.
 But anything less than an extension until the end of next year will cause a sell-off in the price, Citi's Ed Morse added.